github/opensourcefriday/CONTRIBUTING.md

 * On which page did the error happen?
 * How can the error be reproduced?
-* If possible, please also provide an error message or a screenshot to illustrate the problem
+* If possible, please provide an error message or a screenshot to illustrate the problem

 If you want to be really thorough, there is a great overview on Stack Overflow of [what you should consider when reporting a bug](http://stackoverflow.com/questions/240323/how-to-report-bugs-the-smart-way).